-The Fund invests in units of a pooled fund, which mainly comprises listed equity securities, the performance of which is measured against the benchmark index MSCI AC Pacific ex Japan.
-It is estimated that a general increase/decrease of 14.5% in the benchmark index would increase/decrease the Fund's surplus and the accumulated surplus by approximately \$50,062,000 (2017: a general increase/decrease of 14.3% in the benchmark index would increase/decrease the Fund's surplus and the accumulated surplus by approximately \$47,245,000).
+As at 31 March 2018, the Fund invested in units of a pooled fund, which mainly comprised listed equity securities, the performance of which was measured against the benchmark index MSCI AC Pacific ex Japan.
+It was estimated that a general increase/decrease of 14.5% in the benchmark index would increase/decrease the Fund's surplus and the accumulated surplus by approximately \$50,062,000.